When Should You See an Eye Doctor About Eye Allergies?

 • Redness in the whites of the eyes

 Most eye allergy symptoms go away on their own after a day or two or a week.
-The symptoms usually disappear when the allergen disappears, such as in the case of seasonal allergens like pollen.
+The symptoms usually disappear when the allergen disappears, such as in the case with seasonal allergens like pollen.
 But there are times when your eye allergies require the help of an eye doctor in Pittsburg, PA.

 When to Consult an Eye Doctor About Eye Allergies

 The problem with eye allergy symptoms is that they share commonalities with other eye issues, like conjunctivitis and eye infections.
-The danger then becomes not getting treated because the person mistakenly attributes the symptoms to eye allergies when in fact, it’s something more serious.
+The danger then becomes not getting treated because the person mistakenly attributes the symptoms to eye allergies when in fact it’s something more serious.
 Here is a guide for when you should see an eye doctor for eye allergies:

 • The symptoms don’t seem to be getting any better